 - Those who waited a bit too long to take the NREMT exam and would like a refresher.

 - Those currently enrolled in an EMT class who want additional help or remediation to succeed in class and before taking the NREMT.

 Whether you’re a first-time tester, someone who’s been out of class a little too long, or someone facing a fourth attempt – the time to start NREMT prep is always now!

 Looking for Good NREMT Remedial Training?

-Spend 10 live sessions (5 weeks) with Limmer Education Chief Learning Officer and textbook author Dan Limmer to ensure your success on the NREMT and beyond.
+Spend 10 sessions with Limmer Education Chief Learning Officer and textbook author Dan Limmer to ensure your success on the NREMT and beyond.
 You’ll get an in-depth but easy-to-follow review of the EMT scope of practice, while meeting the requirements for 24 hour remediation/refresher required by the NREMT after a third unsuccessful attempt.

 Get the Most Out of Your EMT Remedial Course

 The Right Course